Tooleybuc Bridge

 What happens next?

-This option puts the steel support frame (“Bailey”) replacement on hold for up to 12 months while we monitor the bridge, unless urgently required.
-The Bailey work may require some form of full bridge closure of up to four weeks in the future however, we are currently investigating ways to minimise impacts of this work on the community.
+This work may require some form of full bridge closure in the future, however, we are currently investigating ways to minimise impacts on the community.

-We will contact the community with more information as it becomes available.
+We will contact the community with more information as the second stage of the project develops.

 Community information